stevedepp/gcp-iot-pipeline/manual.md

         - [x] Timezone

-- [x] note: this is another point, prior to the next ```ssh pi@raspberrypi.local```, where one could copy the ```key.json``` to the raspberrypi via ```scp ~/$PROJECT/key.json pi@raspberrypi.local:/home/pi``` and avoid use of the ```gs://iot-analytics-depp``` bucket.
+- [x] iii. this is another point, prior to the next ```ssh pi@raspberrypi.local```, where one could copy the ```key.json``` to the raspberrypi via ```scp ~/$PROJECT/key.json pi@raspberrypi.local:/home/pi``` and avoid use of the ```gs://iot-analytics-depp``` bucket.

-- [x] note: the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via secure copy:
+- [x] iv.  the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via secure copy:
     ```scp ~/$PROJECT/key.json pi@raspberrypi.local:/home/pi```

-- [x] note: the auth-key.json is not used in this configuration, but was attempted as a way to avoid window pop ups in the set up of the raspberrypi's gcloud environment].*
+- [x] v.   the auth-key.json is not used in this configuration, but was attempted as a way to avoid window pop ups in the set up of the raspberrypi's gcloud environment].*

-- [x] did not use this code because did not establish auth key usage
+- [x] vi.  did not use this code because did not establish auth key usage

         ```gcloud iam service-accounts keys create ~/$PROJECT/auth-key.json --iam-account $PROJECT@appspot.gserviceaccount.com```
         ```gsutil cp ~/$PROJECT/auth-key.json gs://iot-analytics-depp```